Een kleine geschiedenis van de grootse Duitse worsteling

 @ Querido Publishers

-What are appropriate national symbols for a multicultural country?
+What are the appropriate national symbols for a multicultural country?
 How do we deal with the good and bad sides of our own history?
-These questions are in the foreground throughout Europe, but in Germany they are extra sensitive due to the war.
+These questions are in the foreground throughout Europe, but in Germany, they are extra-sensitive due to the Second World War.
 For a visual story about this search for identity, journalist and historian Merlijn Schoonenboom takes one controversial location in Berlin as the starting point.
-The center of the German capital, the square where the rebuilt Berlin city lock will open from 2020, has always been a seismograph of social sensitivities.
-The vision of the political elite is expressed in every period, but also the attacks of its opponents.
-Time and time again, the big question about identity is at stake here: what is German?
+The center of the German capital, where the reconstructed Berlin city palace is opening in 2020, has always been a seismograph of social and political sensitivities.